 Early ultrasound (at 7-8 weeks) is usually recommended to confirm the gestational age and rule out twins.
 In many cases, this first ultrasound is not considered “medically necessary” by the insurance carrier.
-If there are no obvious problems on exam or risks by history, this first ultrasound is considered optional and, if not covered by insurance, will result in a $130 charge to the patient.
-We feel the information provided is well worth that cost and may head off future problems (such as incorrect dating, undiagnosed twins or early failed pregnancy).
+If there are no obvious problems on exam or risks by history, this first ultrasound is considered optional and, if not covered by insurance, will result in a charge to the patient.
+We feel the information provided is well worth the cost and may head off future problems (such as incorrect dating, undiagnosed twins or early failed pregnancy).

 An “anatomy survey” and “cervical length” are recommended for everyone at about 20 weeks.
 Certain patients may be referred to a perinatologist (specialist who cares for high-risk pregnancies) for these tests.
 Some forms of genetic screening include ultrasound, and some pregnancy complications require periodic ultrasound assessments.